Doctor of Divinity: Doctor of Divinity by country or church

-Great Britain & Ireland
+Great Britain and Ireland

 In the United Kingdom and Ireland, the DD is a higher doctorate conferred by universities upon a religious scholar of standing and distinction, usually for accomplishments beyond the PhD level.
 Typically, an academic candidate will submit a collection of work which has been previously published in a peer-reviewed context and pay an examination fee.
 The university then assembles a committee of academics, both internal and external, who review the work submitted and decide on whether the candidate deserves the doctorate based on the submission.
 Most universities restrict candidacy to graduates or academic staff of several years' standing.

 At the University of Oxford, doctors of divinity are ranked first in "academic precedence and standing", while at the University of Cambridge they rank ahead of all other doctors in the "order of seniority of graduates".
 Traditionally, bishops of the Church of England and the Church of Ireland were granted a DD from one of the Anglican universities (Oxford, Cambridge, or Dublin), or as a Lambeth degree conferred by authority of the Archbishop of Canterbury.